 Step One, Protection Of Surfaces

 Drop cloths are placed throughout the areas being painted.
 Our paint supplies are all contained on top of them.
 Any additional surfaces or furnishings that need protecting are covered with plastic.

 Step Two, Preparing The Surfaces

-Depending on the condition of the rooms we are painting the preparation can be just as much work as the painting itself.
+Depending on the condition of the rooms the preparation can be just as much work as the painting itself if not more.
 It’s not uncommon for walls to be riddled with patching spots by the time we are done.
 Many of them you may not be aware of until the painting process starts.
-We throughly go over the walls looking for scratches, nicks and dings that need to be patched.
-This is in addition to any unwanted nail or screw holes or holes from where unwanted curtain rods or hanging shelving has been removed.
+We throughly go over the walls looking for nicks and dings in addition to any unwanted nail or screw holes or holes from where unwanted curtain rods or hanging shelving has been removed.

 The baseboards in this condo had never been caulked.
 Caulking the corners, joints, and especially the top of the baseboards makes a remarkable improvement in the finished look.
 A smooth bead of caulking is applied to the top of the boards before any surfaces are painted.
 Any other imperfections in baseboards or trims are patched and sanded and then a light overall sanding is done.

 Before the caulking was applied the crack between the top of the baseboard and wall is visible.
 It’s not very attractive looking.

 The same procedure is done for window and door trim or any other type of trim work that has cracks or gaps where it meets up with the walls.
 In this photo you can see a significant gap between the door trim and the wall along with the bad paint job.
-Caulking is put between the edge of the trim and the wall.
+We will fill the gap with caulking.

 Step Three, The Painting